 \section{Lower bounds on the convergence rates}

-The numerical computations in the previous section suggest several conjectures.
-In particular, the Krasnosel'ski\u{\i}-Mann iterations and their variants including inertial terms seem to be sistematically slower than the Halpern-like iterations.
-Specifically, the optimal {\sc (km)} seems to attain a convergence rate or order $O(1/\sqrt{n})$, whereas the optimal {\sc (h)} behaves as $O(1/n)$.
+The numerical computations suggest several conjectures.
+In particular, the Krasnosel'ski\u{\i}-Mann iterations and their variants including extra terms seem to be systematically slower than the Halpern-like iterations.
+Specifically, the optimal {\sc (km)} seems to attain a convergence rate of order $O(1/\sqrt{n})$, whereas the optimal {\sc (h)} behaves as $O(1/n)$.

 In this section we formally prove that the fastest possible rate for general Mann iterations is in fact limited to $O(1/n)$.
 It then follows that Halpern's iteration attains the optimal rate.
 We also prove that the best rate that can be achieved with an optimal Krasnosel'ski\u{\i}-Mann iteration is not better than $O(1/\sqrt{n})$, which is in fact reached with constant stepsizes $\alpha_n\equiv\alpha$.